kubernetes/minikube/docs/networking.md

 `minikube service --url $SERVICE`

+### Increasing the NodePort range

+By default, minikube only exposes ports 30000-32767.
+If this is not enough, you can configure the apiserver to allow all ports using:

+`minikube start --extra-config=apiserver.service-node-port-range=1-65535`

+This flag also accepts a comma separated list of ports and port ranges.

 ## Access to LoadBalancer services using `minikube tunnel`

 Services of type `LoadBalancer` can be exposed via the `minikube tunnel` command.